-Students must have proof of high school diploma or GED, Birth Certificate, two 2x3 current pictures, and a \$15.00 money order made out to New Mexico State Board of Barbers and Cosmetologists.
+Students must have proof of high school diploma or GED, Birth Certificate, two 2x3 current pictures, and a \$25.00 money order made out to New Mexico State Board of Barbers and Cosmetologists.
 Students must obtain an application for from the department.

 PS 110 College Orientation

-(PS 113A Free shman Seminar may be substituted for PS 110)0
+(PS 113A Free shman Seminar may be substituted for PS 110) 0

-COSM 111N Nail Technology Theory 1
+COSM 111N Nail Technology Theory

 COSM 115 Manicuring / Pedicuring

-COSM 132 Sterilization and Sanitation2
+COSM 132 Sterilization and Sanitation

 COSM 220P Manicurist/Pedicurist Practicum

-COSM 222 Salon Business and Board Review2
+COSM 222 Salon Business and Board Review

-Total credit hour rs required for the Skill Set Certificate
+լո tal credit hour rs required for the Skill Set Certificate20